Chapter 13 Debt Limits (2022 update)

-There are Chapter 13 debt limits.
-These figures are set by law and are adjusted regularly, and restrict which cases can be in Chapter 13 bankruptcy.
+2022 Update: Chapter 13 debt limits limits who can seek relief in Chapter 13 bankruptcy.
+These eligibility figures are set by law and are adjusted regularly, and restrict which cases can be in Chapter 13 bankruptcy.
 As you might know, Chapter 13 bankruptcy involves repaying some or all of your debt.
 People will sometimes ask, “do I qualify for chapter 13?”
 The answer, like to many legal questions is, “it depends.”
-One factor of many involves the Chapter 13 debt limits.

 The purpose is so that the Chapter 13 trustee doesn’t administer cases that are too large and burdensome.
 At some point, the line is drawn, and let’s face it, in Southern California where this Los Angeles bankruptcy attorney practices, the secured Chapter 13 debt limit is inadequate.
 If someone has a rental property, they’re probably over the line and don’t qualify, which is hardly fair.

-To qualify for Chapter 13, which is officially called a reorganization bankruptcy, a few things have to be looked at.
+To qualify for Chapter 13 bankruptcy, the reorganization bankruptcy, a few things have to be looked at.
 First, a good Los Angeles bankruptcy attorney will examine your cash flow.
 That is, can you afford to repay your debts?
 Or are you struggling to keep your lights on?

 Unsecured and Secured: the Chapter 13 Debt Limits